milansathya/MySpringService/README.md

 # MySpringService
-A simple Spring Boot app with MongoDB connectors
+A simple Spring Boot demo app with MongoDB connectors